townofchapelhill/meeting-room-scripts/README.md

-# meeting_room_scripts
+# xmltocsv

-A list of meeting room scripts for the Chapel Hill Open Data portal.
+This repository contains python scripts that converts XML to CSV for upload to the Chapel Hill Open Data portal at http://www.chapelhillopendata.org

 <pre>
  _____ _                      _   _   _ _ _ _